kennethlove/django-drifter/README.md

 ## Features

-- **Revert Migration**: Reverts the last migration for a specified app.
+- **Revert Migration**: Reverts one or more migrations, optionally for a specified app.
-- **Redo Migration**: Reverts and re-applies the last migration for a specified app.
+- **Redo Migration**: Reverts and re-applies the last migration, optionally for a specified app.
-- **Reset Database**: Undoes all migrations and recreates the database.
+- **Reset Database**: Drops all tables and runs all migrations.

 ## Installation